roxyrypler/StartupBootcampProductDemo/README.md

 npm install electron -g

-cd into root folder of repo
+cd into root folder of repo:

 npm start

 let me know if it dosent work.